Word Streak with Friends

+Gameplay

 Players can play the game in one of four modes: head-to-head (against a friend), daily challenge, tournaments (against several other real-time competitors), and solo play.

 Each game consists of three rounds played in series and the winner is the player with the highest total score of all three rounds.
 The second round introduces tiles with double letter and word multipliers, the third round triple multipliers.
 The scoring system favors both longer words and words containing less common letters.

 There are four power-ups which players may employ: 'Freeze' grants the player a few seconds of extra time, 'Inspiration' highlights words for the player to play, 'Scramble' rotates/flips the board granting the player a new perspective, and 'Vision' gives the player 3 words to find and if all words are found, gives the player a time bonus.

 A token system operates, players must pay one token per round and a second token if they wish to use two powerups in a round rather than one.
 A new token is earned every 20 minutes (regardless of whether the app is open).
 Extra tokens are available for purchase, and the paid ad-free version boasts a faster token earning rate (1 token every 10 minutes).

 Players may sign in through Facebook and invite friends to play, search for opponents by username or be matched with random users.
 In addition, there is a chat feature built in the game that allows chat between opponents.